 C.R.S.A. § 22-1-120 — Rights of free expression for public school students:

-(1) The general assembly declares that students of the public schools shall have the right to exercise freedom of speech and of the press, and no expression contained in a student publication, whether or not such publication is school-sponsored, shall be subject to prior restraint except for the types of expression described in subsection (3) of this section.
-This section shall not prevent the advisor from encouraging expression which is consistent with high standards of English and journalism.
+(1) The general assembly declares that students of the public schools shall have the right to exercise freedom of speech and of the press, and no expression contained in a student publication, whether printed, broadcast, or online, and whether or not such publication is school-sponsored, is subject to prior restraint except for the types of expression described in subsection (3) of this section.
+An advisor may encourage expression consistent with high standards of English and journalism.

 (2) If a publication written substantially by students is made generally available throughout a public school, it shall be a public forum for students of such school.